Table of Contents

 We begin by quantifying gene set activity using score-based methods.
 These approaches generate numeric scores per sample that reflect the coordinated expression of genes in each set.
 This allows easy comparison of gene set behavior across phenotypic groups, while giving a single score per sample, which can be useful in certain contexts.

-First, we compute and plot scores using the log2-median method.
-This method calculates median-centered expression for each gene and averages across the gene set, providing a robust summary of coordinated activity.
-Here, we assess whether the available gene sets can distinguish between the two conditions: Senescent and Proliferative.
+First, we compute and plot scores using the log2-median method, which calculates median-centered expression for each gene and averages across the gene set to provide a robust summary of coordinated activity.
+We then assess whether the available gene sets distinguish between Senescent and Proliferative conditions.
+These results suggest that the HernandezSegura and LiteratureMarkers gene sets show very strong effect sizes (|Cohen’s d|), while the REACTOME_CELLULAR_SENESCENCE gene set shows a more modest effect.
+The distributions of scores also overlap more for the latter.

 # Quantification approach: scores